sobaba-12/sim_and_scat/_build/calculating_scattering/temp.md

 from pylj import md, sample

-def md_simulation(number_of_particles, temperature, box_length,
+def md_simulation(number_of_particles, temperature,
+                  box_length, number_of_steps,
-                  number_of_steps, sample_frequency):
+                  sample_frequency):
     """
-    Runs a molecular dynamics simulation in suing the pylj molecular dynamics engine.
+    Runs a molecular dynamics simulation in using the pylj molecular dynamics engine.

     Parameters